-The owner of Dragonfly HATES being hot (her husband would say that’s an understatement), but LOVES hot yoga.
+The owner of Dragonfly HATES being hot, but LOVES hot yoga.
 Sounds weird, right?
 We find that so many people who say they hate hot summer days or being hot in general actually find that they love hot yoga.
 There’s something about the combination of the hot room and doing yoga that is just so invigorating and detoxifying–a lot of people compare it to getting a massage.
 You will thank us when class is over!

 Shoes It is customary to remove your shoes when you enter a yoga studio.
 We provide shoe cubbies where you may leave your bag, shoes, clothing, etc. If a staff member isn’t at the desk, the front door will be locked, so your belongings are secure.
 We cannot be held responsible for lost or stolen items.

 Restrooms Try to take care of business before class, as it may interrupt fellow yogis if you leave during class.
 However, if you need to go during class, please do so quietly and respectfully.
 When re-entering the room, please wait until we are between postures so you don’t disrupt a fellow yogi’s balance.